Cisco-Kosha/discord-connector/README.md

 ## Authentication

-Authenticating with the Discord API can be done in one of two ways:
+Authentication to the Discord API can be done by bot or OAuth 2:

-- Using a bot token gained by registering a bot, for more information on bots see bots vs user accounts.
+### Bot Authentication

+In Discord, bots are added to all applications and are authenticated using a token, as opposed to a username or password.
+To use a bot for authentication with the Kosha Discord connector, you must add the bot to a server for which you have admin access.
+After you add the bot and grant it access, it can perform any operations provided in the API specification.
+For details about bots, refer to the [Discord Bot documentation](https://discord.com/developers/docs/topics/oauth2#bot-users).

+### OAuth 2 Authentication

-- Using an OAuth2 bearer token gained through the OAuth2 API.
+Use an OAuth2 bearer token gained through the [Discord OAuth2 API](https://discord.com/developers/docs/topics/oauth2#oauth2).

-For all authentication types, authentication is performed with the Authorization HTTP header in the format Authorization: TOKEN_TYPE TOKEN.
+For all authentication types, authentication is performed with the Authorization HTTP header in the following format:

+`Authorization: TOKEN_TYPE TOKEN`